Everyones should start by reviewing the Saskatchewan Cycling BMX Racing Page here and the UCI BMX Guidelines here.

 - MotoCross/BMX Race Jersey and Pants as they have built in padding and are the appropriate tear resistant material

-License – You will also need an SCA In Province Race License or UCI license.
+License – You will also need an SCA Provincial Race License or UCI license.
 This is purchased through the Saskatchewan Cycling Association and linked from their website or our registration page.

 UCI License – allows you to race out of province in Alberta or BC, or in the United States, however in BC or the US, other fees may apply.

-General License – this is ONLY for Strider Riders or Riders under the age of 5.
+General License – this is ONLY for Strider Riders or Riders 4 & under.

 Here are few suggestions on where to pick up various gear in Saskatoon: